Kingdom of Bohemia: 15th century (Hussite movement)

-The Hussite movement (1402–85) was primarily a religious, as well as national, manifestation.
+The Hussite movement (1402–1485) was primarily a religious, as well as national, manifestation.
 As a religious reform movement (the so-called Bohemian Reformation), it represented a challenge to papal authority and an assertion of national autonomy in ecclesiastical affairs.
 The Hussites defeated four crusades from the Holy Roman Empire, and the movement is viewed by many as a part of the (worldwide) Protestant Reformation.
 Because many of warriors of the crusades were Germans, although many were also Hungarians and Catholic Czechs, the Hussite movement is seen as a Czech national movement.
 In modern times it acquired anti-imperial and anti-German associations and has sometimes been identified as a manifestation of a long-term ethnic Czech–German conflict.

 Hussitism began during the long reign of Wenceslaus IV (1378–1419), a period of papal schism and concomitant anarchy in the Holy Roman Empire.
 It was precipitated by a controversy at Charles University in Prague.
 In 1403 Jan Hus became rector of the university.
 A reformist preacher, Hus espoused the anti-papal and anti-hierarchical teachings of John Wycliffe of England, often referred to as the "Morning Star of the Reformation".
-Hus' teaching was distinguished by its rejection of what he saw as the wealth, corruption, and hierarchical tendencies of the Roman Catholic Church.
+Hus' teaching was distinguished by its rejection of what he saw as the wealth, corruption, and hierarchical tendencies of the Catholic Church.
 He advocated the Wycliffe doctrine of clerical purity and poverty, and insisted on the laity receiving communion under both kinds, bread and wine.
-(The Roman Catholic Church in practice reserved the cup, or wine, for the clergy.)
+(The Catholic Church in practice reserved the cup, or wine, for the clergy.)
 The more moderate followers of Hus, the Utraquists, took their name from the Latin sub utraque specie, meaning "under each kind".
 The Taborites, a more radical sect, soon formed, taking their name from the town of Tábor, their stronghold in southern Bohemia.
 They rejected church doctrine and upheld the Bible as the sole authority in all matters of belief.